Phone-GWP-group

 Other considerations

-You may need to consider other factors regarding your goods and preparing them for export.
+You may need to consider other factors regarding your goods and prepare them for export.

-For example, are they dangerous goods?
+For example, are they classed as dangerous goods, like lithium batteries?
 If so, you must confirm with your export shipping company that everything, including your export documents, meets the applicable regulations.

-Other packaging types might also need extra handling or care, including timber, which must comply with ISPM 15 regulations before international shipment.
+Other packaging types may also require additional handling or care, including timber, which must comply with ISPM 15 regulations before international shipment.

 Working with an experienced export packaging manufacturer helps ensure your packaging is correct, your documents are acceptable, and you meet any specific regulations required.